aerth/cosgo/README.md

 ## Theme

-Customize the theme by modifying ./templates/index.html and ./templates/error.html

-Included is the bare minimal.
+Customize the theme by modifying ./templates/index.html and ./templates/error.html Included in the binary is the bare minimal. o

-Upload your static .css .js .png .jpeg .woff and .ttf files in ./static/ like /static/{foldername}/whatever.css, they will be available like any typical static file server.
-Our routing system disables indexing.
+If they don't exist, the templates and static directories will be created where you run cosgo from. (since v0.9) Upload your static .css .js .png .jpeg .woff and .ttf files in ./static/ like /static/{foldername}/whatever.css, they will be available like any typical static file server.

-Modify your theme if it looks in /assets/.
+Some web design themes look in /assets, which won't be served by cosgo. `s/assets/static/`

 cp favicon into static/ too. it will be served as if it were located at /favicon.ico